alibabacloud-howto/microservices/README.md

     After it finished, you can check your DNS record in [Alibaba Cloud DNS web console](https://dns.console.aliyun.com/#/dns/domainList).

-    Also, you can verify the DNS setting is working by accessing to the server with your domain name on your browser.
+    Also, you can verify the DNS setting is working by accessing the server with your domain name on your browser.
 For example, http://backend-app.microservices.yyyyy.example.com/api/user?id=1.
 If you can see the response, DNS setting is succeeded.

 Now, you completed to deploy your back-end web application on cloud!
 You already can use many Alibaba Cloud core products; VPC, VSwitch, Security Group, SSH key pair, ECS and EIP.